4 Church Challenges That Tech Can Solve

 A study done by the Families and Work Institute “suggests that employers should be creating work environments that support employees and help them manage the many conflicting issues and pressures in their lives.”
 Let’s be honest.
 If one person knew how to manage the “conflicting issues and pressures” of life, she’d be a very, very rich woman.
 No one has all the answers.
 But a great place to start for your staff is addressing administrative friction.

 What kind of ChMS are you working with?
 And if you don’t know what ChMS is, you’re not the only one.
 Church management software is specifically designed to help churches run their church–a set of tools used to automate, organize, track, and do much, much more.
+From worship planning to attendance to event planning, church technology can help streamline many church processes.
 Some churches don’t use a ChMS at all, relying instead on emails, excel spreadsheets, and other more rudimentary means to manage all the moving pieces.
 Others have a ChMS in place, but it’s been augmented with tools that might not properly communicate with the system, so duct-tape, bailing wire, and lots of lost time go into making this “process” work.

 There’s a third option.
 One that saves your people time and effort, so they’re able to focus on the work they’re meant to be doing.
 A full ChMS suite that seamlessly integrates tools, and generates the information you need in order to not only be sure your church is thriving, but growing, and provides your people with an intuitive all-in-one alternative that they actually want to use.